Vyral/base-template/_posts/2018-07-19-3-real-estate-terms-you-should-know.md

   reading this.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Melissa+Thompson/+Videos/2018/July/Memphis+Real+Estate+Agent-+3+Real+Estate+Terms+You+Should+Know.mp4
-pullquote: PMI stands for private mortgage insurance.
+pullquote: >-
+  PMI is required for homebuyers that are putting down less than 20% on their home purchase.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false